Custom Requirement Attributes

 where:

-• attributeId — unique custom attribute ID, for example "acceptance"
+• attributeId — is the unique custom attribute ID, for example "externalId".

-• type — one of the following attribute types: int, bool, string, date, real or xhtml
+• type — is one of the following attribute types: int, bool, string, date, or real.

-• name — optional long attribute name displayed in the column header, for example "Acceptance Criteria"
+• name — is the optional long attribute name displayed in the corresponding column header, for example "External ID".

-• readOnly — optional flag set to true if the user should be prevented from changing the attribute value; each attribute is by default editable
+• readOnly — is an optional flag set to true if the user should be prevented from changing the attribute value (each attribute is editable by default).

-• external — optional flag set to true if the attribute is managed by an external tool (e.g. Jira) and should not be saved to the Project File or Project Folder
+• external — is an optional flag set to true if the attribute is managed by an external tool (e.g., Jira) and should not be persisted in the project data.

-• help — optional flag which can be set to true to display the attribute value in the Instructions right pane or set to false (default) to enable modification of the attribute value; this flag is valid only for attributes of xhtml type, see Instructions for an example.
+• help — is an optional flag set to true to display the attribute value in the Instructions pane instead of the table view.
+This flag is valid for xhtml attributes only.
+If more xhtml attributes have help flag set to true then all of them will be displayed in Instructions pane.
+See Instructions for an example.

 Enumeration Attributes

-Define custom enumeration attributes using the following JSON format:
+Custom enumeration attributes are defined using the following JSON format:

 {